 Where do you travel to see clients?

-I generally prefer to shop in London as I know the shops well and there's a very good choice but if you are unable to get here, then please contact me to discuss.
+I generally prefer to shop in London as I know the shops well and there's a very good choice but if you can't get here, then please contact me to discuss.

 Do I have to do the Personal Styling and Wardrobe Edit before Personal Shopping?